Trevor Devall

-Trevor Devall (born November 10, 1972) is a Canadian-American voice actor and podcaster.
-He worked for various other studios in Vancouver, British Columbia, Canada for years, before he relocated to Los Angeles, California, US in 2013.
+Trevor Devall (born November 10, 1972) is a Canadian voice actor.
+He worked for various studios in Vancouver, British Columbia, Canada for years, before he relocated to Los Angeles, California, United States in 2013.
+Between 2007 and 2013 he produced the podcast Voiceprint with Trevor Devall and Guests, where he interviewed other voice actors.
+Starting in 2019, he became more active in the tabletop role-playing games community, starting the actual play YouTube show Me, Myself and Die! where he played solo tabletop role-playing games; as well as launching a Kickstarter campaign for his own tabletop role-playing game system The Broken Empires in 2024.

 Early life

-Trevor Devall was born on November 10, 1972, grew up in Edmonton, Alberta and was the youngest of five siblings.
-He was into theatre and did tap, jazz and Polynesian dance as a child.
+Trevor Devall was born on November 10, 1972 in Edmonton, Alberta, the youngest of five children to Theresa and Vernon Devall.
+He was into theatre and did tap, jazz, and Polynesian dance as a child.
 He attended the University of Alberta for drama and directed stage productions as well as student films.

 Devall moved to Vancouver in 1998 to pursue a film directing career.
 While working for a talent agency, he made a demo tape for them and began landing work as a voice actor.

 Career

-He is best known for voicing Hot Dog in Krypto the Superdog, Rocket Raccoon in the animated TV series Guardians of the Galaxy, Emperor Palpatine in Lego Star Wars, Pyro in X-Men: Evolution, Dukey in seasons 5 and 6 of Johnny Test (Taking over the role from Louis Chirillo), and various characters in the Netflix original series F Is for Family, as well as providing voices in English-language versions of various anime series, most notably as Mu La Flaga from Mobile Suit Gundam SEED, Mukotsu from InuYasha, Scourge from Transformers: Cybertron, Mr. Chang from Black Lagoon, and Aizawa from Death Note.
+He is best known for voicing Hot Dog in Krypto the Superdog, Rocket Raccoon in the animated TV series Guardians of the Galaxy, Emperor Palpatine in Lego Star Wars, Pyro in X-Men: Evolution, Dukey in seasons 5 and 6 of Johnny Test, and various characters in the Netflix original series F Is for Family, as well as providing voices in English-language versions of various anime series, most notably as Mu La Flaga from Mobile Suit Gundam SEED, Mukotsu from InuYasha, Scourge from Transformers: Cybertron, Mr. Chang from Black Lagoon, and Aizawa from Death Note.
 He also voiced Hermiod on Stargate Atlantis and Ravus Nox Fleuret in the Final Fantasy XV video game and Kingsglaive: Final Fantasy XV feature film.
 Other than that, he voiced Mars in Dota 2 video game.
 On camera, he played Sir Atticus Moon in Big Time Movie.

-Devall played the voice of Rocket Raccoon in Marvel's animated Guardians of the Galaxy in 2015.
+Devall played the voice of Rocket Raccoon in the animated Guardians of the Galaxy series and various subsequent media.

+Me, Myself and Die!

+In 2019, Trevor Devall started the Me, Myself and Die! channel on YouTube, focused on actual plays of solo tabletop role-playing games, such as Savage Worlds, Ironsworn and Dominion Rules.
+In Me, Myself and Die!, Devall plays tabletop RPGs alone, covering both popular systems, as well as bringing attention to indie role-playing games.

+The channel also features the series The Sage's Library, in which Trevor Devall reviews and discusses various tabletop role-playing games from his library.
+The videos cover many TTRPG systems, such as Traveller, Pathfinder or The Burning Wheel.